Kobalt VS Craftsman Hand Tools

 Craftsman Tools

-The drivers available offer the owner two options when it comes to fixing different bit sizes onto the head.
-One can either use the detached bits available with the collection, thanks to the hex key fitted on the end.
-You can also choose to use actual driving portions if you’re not a big fan of the former alternative.
+The drivers offer the owner two options for fixing different bit sizes onto the head.
+Thanks to the hex key fitted on the end, one can use the detached bits available with the collection.
+You can also use actual driving portions if you’re not a big fan of the former alternative.

 Pros